Adult Dance Classes

 Have a read of our Frequently Asked Questions document, that covers everything you need to know about public classes for adults.

-For further enquiries about public classes please click here >
+For further enquiries about public classes please call 9214 0709 or to email please click here >

 Our esteemed teachers include: